-- 1.27 use the writing process to create texts in a range of genres - 1.28 demonstrate an understanding of accurate Irish syntax - 1.29 use various sources to support their writing - 1.30 develop stances and arguments in a structured manner - 1.31 give a personal response to texts by other writers from a range of genres and give critical insight into them - 1.32 effectively use feedback to enhance their writing capabilities - 1.33 compare different written texts
+- 1.25 use the writing process to develop their writing capabilities in a range of genres - 1.26 demonstrate an understanding of accurate Irish syntax - 1.27 use various sources to support their writing - 1.28 develop positions and arguments in a structured manner - 1.29 give a personal response to texts by other writers from a range of genres and give critical insight into them - 1.30 effectively use feedback to enhance their writing capabilities - 1.31 compare different written texts

 ^{} All products of language use, including oral, written, visual, or multimodal media, can be described as texts.
 See definition on p.
-23.
+21.

-^{ &#}x27;Genre' refers to types of text made up of many sentences, whether it is oral or written, which was composed with particular objectives.
+^{ &#}x27;Genre' refers to is types of text made up of many sentences, whether it is oral or written, which was composed with particular objectives.
 See definition on p.
-23.
+21.